jprillo/portfolio-2023/src/pages/blog/7-Promising-NFTs.md

 ---
 templateKey: blog-post
-title: 7 Promising NFTs to Keep an Eye On in 2023
+title: 7 Promising NFTs to Keep an Eye On
 date: 2023-03-17T15:04:10.000Z
 author: Jason Prillo
 authorImage: /img/3.png
-description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
+description: Non-fungible tokens (NFTs) have become a popular trend in the cryptocurrency world since their emergence in 2017.
 featuredImage: /img/nft.png
 featuredimage: /img/nft.png
 color1: "#008000"